Harp Star: 2014: three-year-old season

 At Tokyo Racecourse on 25 May, Harp Star was made 3/10 favourite for the Yushun Himba over 2400 metres.
 Kawada employed the usual tactics but on the occasion they were unsuccessful as the favourite failed by a neck to overhaul Nuovo Record.
 On 24 August, the filly was matched against older horses for the first time in the Grade II Sapporo Kinen at Sapporo Racecourse and started the 2.7/1 second favourite behind the five-year-old Gold Ship.
 As usual, she was restrained at the back of the field before taking the lead in the straight and won by three quarters of a length from Gold Ship, with a gap of five lengths back to the six-year-old mare Whale Capture.

 In autumn, Harp Star was sent to Europe to contest the Prix de l'Arc de Triomphe as part of a three horse Japanese challenge which also included Gold Ship and Just A Way.
 She raced at the back of the twenty-runner field for most of the way before moving to the outside to make her challenge in the straight.
 She made rapid progress in the last 400 metres but appeared to have been given too much ground to make up and finished sixth of the twenty runners, three and a half lengths behind the winner Treve.
 On her return to Japan, Harp Star started second favourite behind Gentildonna for the Japan Cup on 30 November.
 She stayed on on the wide outside in the straight but never challenged for the lead and finished fifth behind Epiphaneia, Just A Way, Spielberg and Gentildonna.

 In the polling for the 2014 JRA Award, Harp Star was elected Best Three-Year-Old Filly, beating Nuovo Record by 170 votes to 112.

 2015: four-year-old season

 On her first appearance of 2015, Harp Star started 4/5 favourite for the Kyoto Kinen on 15 February but finished fifth of the eleven runners behind Lovely Day.
 She was then sent to the United Arab Emirates to contest the Sheema Classic at Meydan Racecourse on 28 March.
 Ridden by Ryan Moore, Harp Star started favourite but never looked likely to win and finished eighth of the nine runners behind Dolniya.

+After returning to Japan, she was being considered to run in the Victoria Mile of that year, but was decided not to as she was deemed "still tired" as of April 2015, and instead was decided to take the rest of spring off.
+However, during her break she was discovered to also have sesamoid ligamentitis as well as damage to her fetlock, leading Carrot Club to announce her retirement on May 7, 2015.

+Breeding career

+Following her retirement from racing, she was sent to Northern Farm to breed as a broodmare.
+As of October 2023, she has foaled a mare named Astraea by King Kamehameha in 2016, a colt named Lyra Star by Lord Kanaloa in 2019, and an unnamed colt by Saturnalia in 2022.